dgis/CodeTV/ReadMe.txt

 version 0.3 (2012-11-19)
 - Add support for AC3 and EAC3 audio.
-- Add support for EVR instead of VMR on OS >= 6.0.
+- Add support for EVR instead of VMR.
 EVR gives a better quality on Vista or Seven.
+- The DVB frequency scanner now wait 500ms before trying to get the channels.
 - Add the project to GitHub: https://github.com/dgis/CodeTV
-- Clean up the project file to target the corresponding Visual Studio version (2005, 2008 or 2010)
+- Clean up the project file to target the corresponding Visual Studio version (2005, 2008, 2010, 2012)
 - Add DirectShowNet version 2.1
 - Fix the proppage.dll on 64bit system.
 - Add the Hervé changes: